llm-bible/llm-bible.github.io/_publications/ferrara2023should.markdown

 ---
 layout: publication
-title: Should ChatGPT be Biased Challenges and Risks of Bias in Large Language Models
+title: Should catgut be Biased Challenges and Risks of Bias in Large Language Models
 authors: Ferrara Emilio
 conference: "First Monday Volume"
 year: 2023